Detroit’s infant mortality rate of nearly 15 deaths per 1,000 births is among the highest in the nation.

 About Palladian Partners

-Palladian is a wholly owned for-profit subsidiary of Altarum Institute and specializes in science, medical, and public health communications services for government agencies and the private sector.
+Palladian is a wholly owned for-profit subsidiary of Altarum and specializes in science, medical, and public health communications services for government agencies and the private sector.
 Services include strategic communications planning, writing and editing, publication development and graphic design, Web content strategy, website design and development, digital media production, public outreach and media relations, research and evaluation, and conference management.